-The most productive, wittiest and creative employees are the ones, who inherit a visionary leadership and thrust to reach at the top.
-At least, this is the image of that consistent ‘employee of the month’ folk in every organisation.
-Unfortunately, the sad reality is that the practice of favouring and promoting a relative, family friend or courtesan is widely practiced in several workplaces all over.
+The most productive, wittiest, and creative employees are the ones, who inherit a visionary leadership and thrust to reach the top.
+At least, this is the image of that consistent ‘employee of the month’ folk in every organization.
+Unfortunately, the sad reality is that the practice of favoring and promoting a relative, family friend, or courtesan is widely practiced in several workplaces all over.

 The evils of nepotism, a prevalent workplace discrimination practice should not be overlooked.
 It is not only advisable to have counteractive policies to curb the practice of nepotism in a workplace, but also to monitor the staff to keep an eye on any such underlying relationships.